Guide¶

 Course Information

-• Edit the “general information” section for students to get an overview.
+Edit the “general information” section for students to get an overview.
 This should include information such as module credits awarded, eligibility, contact details of the instructors, online platforms used for student submission and any other vital information.
 If the instructor is unfamiliar with sphinx and therefore unable to update the appropriate document and recompile the website, this information can be provided to students directly in class instead.

-• Study the “Syllabus” section carefully to ensure you are familiar with the course structure and learning goals of the course.
+Study the “Course Specifics” section carefully to ensure you are familiar with the course structure and learning goals of the course.
 This will also give the instructor an idea of how qualified you are to teach the course.
 If the taught contents only partially overlaps with the expertise of the instructor, the course may be taught by multiple instructors.
 Alternatively, the instructor may decide to only teach part of the course and integrate those into their own course.

-• Consult the license section carefully to make sure you give appropriate credit when using this learning resource.
+Consult the license section carefully to make sure you give appropriate credit when using this learning resource.

 Lectures